Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 This includes passwords across all of your WordPress user accounts, your WordPress hosting account, your FTP or SSH user accounts, and your WordPress database password.

-If a hacker gained access to your website via a compromised password, then this can help ensure they won’t be able to do any further damage.
+If a hacker has gained access to your website via a compromised password, then this can help ensure they won’t be able to do any further damage.

 Next, you need to create a complete WordPress website backup by using a plugin like Duplicator or manually through phpMyAdmin and FTP.